sadit/SimilaritySearch.jl/joss/paper.md

 Pkg.add("SimilaritySearch")
 ```

-The package exports several functions and indexes for solving similarity search queries, as mentioned above.
-For instance, the set of 60k-10k train set partition of hand-written digits MNIST dataset [@lecun1998gradient], using the `MLDatasets` (v0.6.0) package for this matter, is used to exemplify the use of the `SimilaritySearch.jl` (v0.8.18) Julia package.
+As mentioned above, the package exports several functions and indexes for solving similarity search queries.
+For instance, we used the set of 70k hand-written digits MNIST dataset [@lecun1998gradient] (using the traditional partition scheme of 60k objects for indexing and 10k as queries).
+We use the `MLDatasets` (v0.6.0) package for this matter, and each 28x28 image is loaded as a 784-dimensional vector using 32-bit floating-point numbers.
+We select the squared Euclidean distance as the metric.

 ~~~~ {#example .julia .numberLines startFrom="1"}
 using SimilaritySearch, MLDatasets